techtonik/workstation/chef/README.md

-Notes and scenarios how to quickly prepare (development) environment for different tasks.
+Notes about quickly preparing workstation with Chef.

 ### Workstation